 Some of the things that can go wrong for senior travelers include the following:

-When you purchase your travel insurance may be just as important as why you purchase it.
+Timing your travel insurance purchase is just as important as why you purchase it.